jonathanglasmeyer/bachelor/thesis/src/Main.md

 @rabiner date the first research on ASR back to the early 1950s, when Bell Labs built a system for single-speaker digit recognition.
 Since then the field has seen three major approaches, which
-@marquard calls the *acoustic-phonetic approach*, the *statical pattern-recognition approach* and the *artificial intelligence approach*.
+@marquard calls the *acoustic-phonetic approach*, the *statistical pattern-recognition approach* and the *artificial intelligence approach*.

-The acoustic-phonetic approach aimed to identify phonetic features of speech such as vowels or consonants directly through their acoustic properties and from that build up words based on these constituent elements.
+The acoustic-phonetic approach aimed to identify phonetic features of speech such as vowels or consonants directly through their acoustic properties and then to build up words based on these constituent elements.

 The statistical pattern-recognition approach measures features of the acoustic signal and compares these to existing patterns from a range of reference sources to produce similarity scores by using a search process; patterns are taken from multiple sources such as acoustic and language models.

 Artificial intelligence approaches are mainly differentiated by being integrative, combining multiple types of knowledge sources.
 While the former approach uses fixed input features, AI approaches establish them by *learning*.
 A key technology here is the use of deep neural networks and other deep learning approaches [@hinton2012deep], which has been an active area of research in the last decade.

 The most prevalent approach today is the statistical pattern-recognition approach, as it produces results with much higher accuracy compared to the acoustic-phonetic approach.
 The use of Hidden Markov Models (HMM) has been playing a key role in this approach, as it allows recognizers to use a statistical model of a given pattern rather than a fixed representation.
-This is the paradigm used as the technical foundation in our approach, as well.
+This is also the paradigm used as the foundation of our approach.

 ## Dimensions of speech recognition
 There are three dimensions which serve to classify different applications of speech recognition [@marquard]:

 (1) **Dependent vs. independent**.
 Dependent recognition systems are developed to be used by one speaker.
 They are easier to develop and more accurate, but not flexible.
 Independent systems in contrast are developed to be used by *any* speaker of a particular language or dialect, i.e speakers of North American English (NAE).
 Independent systems have lower accuracy but better flexibility. **Adaptive** systems lie between these poles, they are able to adapt to a particular speaker through training.

 (2) **Small vs. large vocabulary**.
-Small vocabularies contain only up to a few hundred words and might be modeled by an explicit grammar, whereas large vocabularies contain tens of thousands of words so as to be able to model general purpose spoken language over a variety of domains.
+Small vocabularies contain only up to a few hundred words and might be modeled by an explicit grammar, whereas large vocabularies contain tens of thousands of words so as to be able to model general purpose spoken language over a variety of subject areas.

 (3) **Continuous vs. isolated speech**.
 Isolated speech consists of single words that are spoken with pauses in between them, whereas continuous speech consists of words that are spoken in a connected way.
 Continuous speech is significantly more difficult to recognize, as it is a) more difficult to find the start and end of words and b) the pronunciation of words changes in relation to their surrounding words.